Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Introduction

+A lack of saliency regularization may lead to attention drifting toward the background in future tasks causing forgetting.
+Besides, simply applying distillation on attention~\cite{dhar2019learning} fails to offer plasticity and is susceptible to attention forgetting, which is a crucial factor of knowledge forgetting.
+In comparison, our Task-Adaptive Saliency Supervision (TASS) approach aims at keeping saliency focused on incrementally learned tasks (for more details, see Section~\ref{sec:experiments}), while maintaining its plasticity and stability.
+It improves many previous EFCIL methods with higher performance by supervising their attention, as shown in Figure~\ref{fig:fig1}.

-Motivated by these observations, we propose the Robust Saliency Supervision (ROSS) approach which incorporates three components to address this problem.
-ROSS first uses a teacher-student architecture in which the teacher model provides low-level supervision of salient regions and salient region boundary maps.
-This serves as a stationary supervision signal over the incremental model.
-Additionally, we apply dilated boundary maps to avoid saliency drift across object boundaries at intermediate layers in the CNNs.
-Since saliency drift usually happens across tasks, encouraging the model to focus on important foreground regions with dilated boundary supervision reduces the likelihood of saliency shifting toward the background.
-Finally, inspired by SDC~\cite{yu2020semantic}, we propose a module to inject saliency noise into some feature channels and train the network to denoise them.
-This helps the network further resist saliency drift across tasks.
+Specifically, TASS integrates three components to address this issue.
+Firstly, we apply dilated boundary maps to prevent saliency drift across object boundaries at intermediate layers.
+Since saliency drift typically occurs across tasks, encouraging the model to focus on significant foreground regions through dilated boundary supervision reduces the likelihood of saliency shifting toward the background, allowing the model to adaptively select attention areas within the foreground that are relevant to the task.
+Secondly, to simultaneously enhance the stability of the model's attention across tasks, we add a task-agnostic low-level auxiliary supervision task to the class-incremental framework, which is closely related to our core EFCIL task since image classification has been shown to help models localize the most salient areas within an image.
+Finally, we propose a module to inject saliency noise into certain feature channels and train the network to denoise them, helping the network further resist attention drift across tasks.

-The main contributions of this work are: \textbf{(i)} We provide new insight into robust saliency supervision under DFCIL settings; we also show the negative effect of methods with no or trivial saliency supervision, which illustrates the superiority of our method and motivates the need for saliency drift mitigation in DFCIL. \textbf{(ii)} We propose the Robust Saliency Supervision (ROSS) framework with three components that combine to mitigate the saliency drift problem. \textbf{(iii)} We show that ROSS can be easily integrated it into other state-of-the-art methods, such as MUC~\cite{liu2020more}, IL2A~\cite{zhu2021class}, PASS~\cite{zhu2021prototype}, SSRE~\cite{zhu2022self}, leading to significant performance gains. \textbf{(iv)} Our experiments demonstrate that ROSS outperforms all existing DFCIL methods and even several exemplar-based methods on the CIFAR-100, Tiny-ImageNet, and ImageNet-Subset DFCIL benchmarks.
+The main contributions of this work are: \textbf{(i)} We provide new insight into task-adaptive saliency supervision under EFCIL settings; we also show the negative effect of methods with no or trivial saliency supervision, which illustrates the superiority of our method and motivates the need for saliency drift mitigation in EFCIL. \textbf{(ii)} We propose the Task-Adaptive Saliency Supervision (TASS) with three components that combine to mitigate the saliency drift problem. \textbf{(iii)} We show that TASS can be easily integrated into other state-of-the-art methods, such as MUC~\cite{liu2020more}, IL2A~\cite{zhu2021class}, PASS~\cite{zhu2021prototype}, SSRE~\cite{zhu2022self}, leading to significant performance gains. \textbf{(iv)} Our experiments demonstrate that TASS outperforms all existing EFCIL methods and even several exemplar-based methods on the CIFAR-100, Tiny-ImageNet, and ImageNet-Subset EFCIL benchmarks.